mgrinx/work-day-scheduler/README.md

 # Work Day Scheduler

-A responsive scheduling web applet that allows the user to enter and save todo items for each hour of the work day.
+A responsive scheduling applet that allows the user to enter and save todo items for each hour of the work day.

 ![Screenshot](Screenshot.png)